 Voted a "Best Cultural Festival of Rochester" for 2017 & 2018 by the readers of City Newspaper.
-The festival has regularly received proclamations and strong support each year from town, city, county, state and federal-level officials, and in 2016 it received "Special Congressional Recognition" from Congresswoman Louise Slaughter.
+The festival has regularly received proclamations and strong support each year from town, city, county, state and federal-level officials.

 Year after the year, the festival is proud to bring top-notch headline entertainment to Rochester.
 Headliners have included national artists like Lou Gramm (the voice of legendary rock band Foreigner), the Scintas (Las Vegas' "first family of entertainment"), Sal Valentinetti (from the hit TV show "American's Got Talent") & many more.

 The festival is regularly attended by thousands of people each year, with exciting demographics, ranging from teenagers to 65+ individuals, and offering sponsors a very attractive marketing opportunity, and credible return on investment.
 The event draws both local area sponsors and international big-name corporations each year.
 Click on the crowd image above, to be brought to the Little Italy Association's Facebook page, to see many more images and videos of the festival. **2018 marks the festival's 5th Anniversary!

 The festival presents a truly wide variety of food and family-oriented activities each year, for both children and adults, representing the rich diversity and inclusiveness of the Rochester area's 150 year-old Little Italy Historic District.
-The event has included bounce houses, carnival rides and games for kids, bocce, wine-tastings, cooking demonstrations, and even a very fun spaghetti eating contest, and it offers attendees much more than an Italian festival -- making the Little Italy Festa one of Rochester's most popular "neighborhood celebrations!
+The event has included bounce houses, carnival rides and games for kids, bocce, wine-tastings, cooking demonstrations, and even a very fun spaghetti eating contest, and it offers attendees much more than an Italian festival -- making the Little Italy Festa one of Rochester's most popular "neighborhood celebrations!"